-Using UTM tags correctly for UTM tracking will allow you to track the correct mediums, sources, and campaigns from where the traffic is coming in Google Analytics reporting.
+Tracking UTM tags correctly will allow you to track the correct mediums, sources, and campaigns from where the traffic is coming in Google Analytics reporting.

 Check Which UTM Parameters Are Being Tracked